xannik/gitTutorial/README.md

 # Git Tutorial #

 ###Task###
-* Solve the 3 tasks palindrome, sort, decimal too binary
+* Solve the 3 problems palindrome, sort, decimal too binary
 * palindrome
   * should be able to check if the word is a palindrome or not.
+  * lies under the directory palindrome
 * sort
   * an array of integers in decending or acending order.
+  * lies under the directory sort
 * decimal too binary
   * convert a integer to a char string equal the given decimal
+  * lies under the directory convert2Binary

 ### What is git? ###